Regan Grace

-Regan Grace (born 12 December 1996) is a Welsh professional dual code rugby footballer who plays as a er for French union side Racing 92 in the Top 14.
+Regan Grace (born 12 December 1996) is a Welsh professional dual-code rugby footballer who most recently played as a wing for Cardiff Rugby.

 He started his professional career coming through the academy and playing six seasons with English league side St Helens in the Super League.

-He has represented Wales at international level for rugby league.
+He has represented Wales at international level for rugby league and rugby union.

-Background
+Early life

 Grace was born in Port Talbot, Wales and is of Jamaican descent.
+He was educated at St Joseph's Catholic School in Port Talbot.

 He is the brother of television personality Lateysha Grace, and cousin of rugby footballer Calvin Wellington.

 Grace originally played rugby union, and started his career at Aberavon Quins RFC.
 He was also a member of the Ospreys youth teams.